 To do this, go to the Display Rules tab.
 You have several options for displaying your popup coupon.

 First, you can use the default After X Seconds rule, which ensures that visitors always see your campaign after they’ve been on your site a while.
+The default is set to show your optin after 5 seconds.
+If you want to remove a condition, just click the minus button next to it.

-But our highest-converting option is the lightbox popup with exit intent.
+But our highest-converting option is the popup with exit intent.
 This ensures that your popup coupon appears when visitors are about to leave your site.
 That strategy is proven to reduce abandonment, which means more revenue for you.

 Feel free to also combine multiple display rules to target your coupon popup more precisely.